 In particular, $A$ is said to be \emph{principal} if there is a holomorphic function $f$ on $\Omega$, not identically vanishing on any component of $\Omega$, such that $A=Z(f):=\{z\in\Omega:~f(z)=0\}$.
 The function $f$ is called a defining function of $A$ (not to be confused with the defining function of a pseudoconvex domain). \end{defn}

 For an analytic subset $A$ of $\Omega$, a point $a\in A$ is called a \emph{regular point} if there is a neighborhood $U$ of $a$ in $\Omega$ such that $A\cap U$ is a complex submanifold of $\Omega$.
 Otherwise $a$ is called a \emph{singular point}.
-The set of regular point is dense in $A$ (\cite{chirka}) and this leads to a definition of dimension at any point.
+The complex dimension of $A$ at a regular point $z$, denoted by $\dim_zA$, is simply the dimension of the complex manifold $A\cap U$, where $U$ is a sufficiently small neighborhood of $z$.
+The set of regular points is dense in $A$ (\cite{chirka}) and this leads to a definition of dimension at any point.

 \begin{defn} Let $A$ be an analytic subset of $\Omega$.
 The \emph{dimension} of $A$ at an arbitrary point $a\in A$ is the number